 - Search engines send out automated programs called spiders, or robots, to index websites.

-- When a search engine spider comes across a website, the robot indexes that website, all included pages, and content.
+- When a search engine spider comes across a site, the robot indexes all included pages and content.

-- Indexing the content of a website is important since the end goal of search engines is to provide the most relevant information on a particular search topic to the search user.
+- Indexing the content of a website is important as the end goal of any search engine is to provide the most relevant information on the topic its user is searching.

-- Once a website is indexed, a search engine will use this information to determine which websites best match a user's search term or criteria.
+- Once a website is indexed, a search engine runs this information through its algorithms to determine which sites best match the user's "search term" criteria.

-- The search engine will then return results based on relevancy with the 1st result being most relevant, 2nd, 3rd and so on down the list.
+- The search engine then returns results based on relevancy with the 1st place result being most relevant, 2nd, 3rd and so on down the list.